-We know the nervous system and endocrine system are the two controlling systems of the body.
-The endocrine system controls the body with the help of hormones they release.The endocrine glands produce hormones.
-These endocrine glands release hormones that bind with specific receptors on target cells which further proceed to trigger intracellular signals either by altering membrane permeability, acting through second messenger system or activating specific genes to form new proteins.
+We know the nervous system and the endocrine system are the two controlling systems of the body.
+The endocrine system controls the body with the help of hormones they release.
+These hormones bind with specific receptors on target cells which further proceed to trigger intracellular signals either by altering membrane permeability, acting through second messenger system or activating specific genes to form new proteins.

-A Hormones is a tiny chemical messenger, traveling along the bloodstream.
-It exists to maintain internal balance or in other words, keep the human body in a state of homeostasis.
+A Hormone is a tiny chemical messenger, travelling along with the bloodstream.
+It exists to maintain internal balance or in other words, keeps the human body in a state of homeostasis.

-Starting with receptors, they are specific for every different hormone.
+Starting with receptors, they are specific for every hormone.
 Their sensitivity and responsiveness are dependent on both, the number of receptors and its affinity.
 Also, the site of the receptor might be: